rDybing/dphoto/content/_index.md

 ---
-description: Photos from my walkabouts around Bergen and wherever else I might be
+description: Updated September 27th - Added a couple of new car pictures.
-lastmod: 2024-07-28
+lastmod: 2024-09-08
-title: Dybing Photo
+title: Photos from my walkabouts
 #featured_image: martin-martz-wRuhOOaG-Z4-unsplash.jpg # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.
 menus: